Trying to find the best travel backpack for you based on your budget? Then you’ve come to the right place!

 - 35L expandable to 45L

-- The best backpack to buy if price is no concern
+- The best backpack to buy if you don't mind the price tag

 Best 3-in-1 backpack